tdalbertson/100-days-of-code/log.md

 **Thoughts:**: Continued learning more about C++ arrays, especially that there aren't predefined checks in accessing memory outside of that set for arrays.
 I also decided to learn about Pygame.
 Starting a tutorial to recreate flappy bird using Pygame.

+### Day 3: October 14, 2020

+**Today's Progress**: More studying C++ and Python as well as dabbling in Pygame

+**Thoughts:**: Continued learning more about C++ and Python.
+Learned some cool ways of accessing dictionary keys and values as well as tuple elements within a list using for loops and unpacking.
+Also decided to dabble in pygame a bit - had to figure out how to install it on my mac since the usual pip install command wasn't working.
+Also helped out a friend with their own pygame code since they were having issues.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)